 What are the requirements?

-The cyber security talent gap is an industry crisis.
-It is reported that there will be more than 3.5 million unfilled jobs in cyber security by 2021.
-The goal of the Missouri High School Cyber Security Challenge is to expose cyber security to students and schools through the use of exercises that will enhance their education and spark a movement that creates a path toward fulfilling a career in the cyber security field.
+The cybersecurity talent gap is an industry crisis.
+It is reported that there will be more than 3.5 million unfilled jobs in cybersecurity by next year.
+The goal of the Missouri Cybersecurity Challenge is to expose cybersecurity to students and schools through the use of exercises that will enhance their education and spark a movement that creates a path toward fulfilling a career in the cybersecurity field.

 How many students are on a team?